Chousei coal mine skeletal remains salvage project

 Piers are the exhaust and drainage stacks of the tunnels.

-The original entrance to the Chousei Coal Mine has been reclaimed and we are attempting to enter the underwater mine from the peir.
+The original entrance to the Chousei Coal Mine has been reclaimed and we are attempting to enter the underwater mine from the pier.

 Of course, we also have in mind to dig back the original entrance.